OmkarAcharekar/ChatValve/README.md

 ![Web_chat_UI1](https://user-images.githubusercontent.com/78009952/172124263-5667bb66-3b38-4bd1-a7b4-0ea57a92351b.jpg)

-Want to add online browser version of this application.It enables user to use this app on his computer screen.
+Want to add online browser version of this application.
+It enables user to use this app on his computer screen.